MaxDesiatov/SwiftPie/README.md

 # SwiftPie

-A description of this package.
+A Swift rewrite of ["A Tutorial Implementation of a Dependently Typed Lambda Calculus"](https://www.andres-loeh.de/LambdaPi/).